ekoi/automated-curation-platform/README.md

 The [ACP](https://automated-curation-platform-acp.readthedocs.io/en/latest/source/src.html) was designed to streamline and automate the entire process of deposit package creation, addressing the unique needs of diverse repositories by organizing, filtering, and selecting data accordingly.
 Leveraging advanced algorithms, machine learning techniques, and predefined rule sets, ACP performs complex curation tasks autonomously, greatly reducing or even eliminating the need for manual input.
 These automated tasks encompass data gathering, tagging, sorting, and content analysis, which collectively improve efficiency and accuracy.

 The [ACP](https://automated-curation-platform-acp.readthedocs.io/en/latest/source/src.html) core function is to “curate” content by identifying high-quality, relevant items, filtering out unnecessary or low-value data, and arranging information in ways that align with the platform's overall objectives.
-By integrating critical elements like user input, repository configurations, bridge modules, and transformers, ACP seamlessly streamlines the process of curation content to satisfy the specific requirements of each repository target, ensuring a consistent and user-friendly experience.
+By integrating critical elements like user input, repository configurations, bridge plugins, and transformers, ACP seamlessly streamlines the process of curation content to satisfy the specific requirements of each repository target, ensuring a consistent and user-friendly experience.

 ![Data Flow diagram](./resources/images/ps-flow.png)

 The curation process is dynamically adapted to each repository target as specified by the user.
 ACP automatically retrieves configuration details from the [repository assistant service](https://github.com/ekoi/repository-assistant-service), based on the provided configuration name.
-This configuration is essential, containing details like the repository URL, bridge module, transformers, file converter, enrichment and other services, all of which empower ACP to seamlessly accommodate varying repository standards.
+This configuration is essential, containing details like the repository URL, bridge plugin, transformers, file converter, enrichment and other services, all of which empower ACP to seamlessly accommodate varying repository standards.

 **Repository URL**: This URL serves as a direct link to the designated storage location (the repository's API endpoint), facilitating seamless data exchange and interaction.

-**Bridge Module**: Serving as a pivotal component, the bridge module is responsible for structuring the deposit package in the desired target format (e.g., SWORD).
-This module is adaptable, ensuring that curated content adheres to the specific formatting requirements of each chosen repository.
-The following Bridge Modules are available in ACP:
+**Bridge Plugins**: Serving as a pivotal component, the bridge plugin is responsible for structuring the deposit package in the desired target format (e.g., SWORD).
+This plugin is adaptable, ensuring that curated content adheres to the specific formatting requirements of each chosen repository.
+The following Bridge Plugins are available in ACP:
 - Zenodo
 - Dataverse
 - SWH API